Adriacom I Business Services & Immigration

 Work Visa Montenegro

-Foreigners who wish to come to Montenegro to work, must first be granted permission by the government to be legally employed there; the upper age limit is 67 years.
-Work visas are issued by the local branch of the immigration office (Montenegrin: MUP) where the employer is located.
+Foreigners who wish to work in Montenegro must first obtain a work and residence permit to be legally employed.
+The upper age limit for employment (and thus the work visa) in Montenegro is 67 years; however, there is no age restriction for company directors.
+Work visas are issued by the local branch of the Ministry of Interior (Montenegrin: Ministarstvo unutrašnjih poslova or simply MUP) in the municipality where the employer is based.

-The Process
+The Application Process

 1. Secure a job offer in Montenegro